TheMaverickProgrammer/Compile-Time-Vector-Swizzling/README.md

 This looks much nicer and might be a small price to pay.

 # Notes
-The `auto` return type for the literal string operator is a nice feature to have and enables us to return exact types, however is available as a GNU extension.
+The `auto` return type for the literal string operator is a nice feature to have and enables us to return exact types, however is available as a GNU extension only.
 If on Clang, use `-Wgnu-string-literal-operator-template`

 Toggle MSVC and see that it does not support this language extension like clang does.
-We can only wait for C++20's Non-Type Paramter support for strings to get this working across all platforms.
+We can only wait and hope that C++20's Non-Type Parameter support for strings can enable this across all platforms.